ryantd42/NY-Legislative-Git/2023/S4715A-2023/bill.md

   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This estimate, dated February 13, 2023,  and  intended  for  use  only during  the  2023  Legislative  Session,  is  Fiscal  Note  No. 2023-23, prepared by the Actuary for the New  York  State  and  Local  Retirement System.
+  This estimate, dated March 3, 2023, and intended for use  only  during the  2023  Legislative  Session, is Fiscal Note No. 2023-84, prepared by the Actuary for the New York State and Local Retirement System.